olympusone/spree_geniki_taxydromiki/README.md

 [instructions](CONTRIBUTING.md) for installing dependencies and crafting a good pull request.

-Copyright (c) 2025 [name of extension creator], released under the New BSD License
+Copyright (c) 2025 OlympusOne, released under the MIT